 Fact: Did you know?
 Rats can carry over 70 different diseases.

-Whether you are facing a roof rat infestation, a garden rat infestation or a rat infestation in your garages, decking, sheds or even kitchen, safely removing these pests is a necessity for maintaining a happy and healthy environment.
+Whether you're facing a roof rat infestation, a garden rat infestation or a rat infestation in your garages, decking, sheds or even kitchen, safely removing these pests is a necessity for maintaining a happy and healthy environment.

-If you are reading this article, you have probably suspected that you have a rat infestation somewhere in your home, garden, or business premises.
-Correctly identifying these signs is the first step in removing them from your home.
+If you're reading this article, you have probably suspected that you have a rat infestation somewhere in your home, garden, or business premises.
+Correctly identifying these signs is the first step in removing rats from your home or business.